 To maintain safe therapeutic sessions, there are some limitations to the confidentiality agreement.
 In the instance where I have immediate concerns surrounding you or someone else’s wellbeing and you or they are at risk of harm, we may need to access the support of other individuals or organisations.
 For example this might include your GP, Community Mental Health Teams, Adult or Children’s Social Care.
 Should this arise in sessions we would discuss what action, if any, we would need to take.

 Sessions are offered via telephone or video conferencing (Zoom), the latter of which research has shown therapy outcomes are as equally beneficial as face to face therapy.
 I work from a secure, confidential space on Tuesdays during the daytime.

 How long are sessions?

-How do I pay for sessions?
+How much are sessions and how do I pay for them?